Politics--not as usual

 The editorial goes on: "The FBI's realization that it was being fed potential Russian disinformation should have put an immediate halt to the Page probe...instead and incredibly, the FBI failed to disclose this information the FISA court in all three of its subsequent renewal applications against Mr. Page."

-And as I say above, you know the rest--the long march of the last three plus years, the Mueller probe, and the endless, ceaseless incantation by much of the media and the president's political opposition that Donald Trump conspired with Russia to win the presidential election.
+What followed was the long march of the last three plus years, the Mueller probe, and the endless, ceaseless incantation by much of the media and the president's political opposition that Donald Trump conspired with Russia to win the presidential election.

-I will at this point state that I never believed a word of these charges.
-It's not because I'm a (moderate) Republican.
+I never believed a word of these charges.
+It's not because I'm a (moderate) Republican who voted for Trump.
 It's not because I'm a fortune-telling super-genius who can see into the future.
 It's because I know gaslighting when I see it.
-I had a front row seat to it for many years, and the only good thing I came away with is a highly developed spidey-sense for that particular form of deceit and manipulation.
+I had a front row seat to it for many years, and the only good thing I came away with is a highly developed spidey-sense for that particular form of manipulation.